bx-sh/specs.sh/README.md

 > Caller: `spec.loadConfigs`
 > Default: `echo spec.config.sh test.config.sh`

-- Function should echo a list of string
+- Function should echo a list of strings
 - Each item will be used as the basename of a file to search for and load

 #### `spec.displayRunningSpec`